redhead/diploma-thesis/Introduction_to_Integration_Portal_As__.md

 However, all the actual processing and state transitioning is done on the back-end part and the frontend is only used for displaying the content and sending the commands to the backend.
 The communication is done using a REST API (Application Programming Interface).

-Because the frontend is not really a subject of refactoring to CQRS and event sourcing, it won't be discussed in any more detail.
+Because the frontend is not really a subject of refactoring to CQRS and Event Sourcing, it won't be discussed in any more detail.
 For more information, see \cite{ddd}.

 ### The backend